 An order of protection is an order issued by a court that directs how and if you can contact another party.

 The order of protection will help you stay safe.
 Under the directive, your abuser must avoid contact with you, including phone calls.
 The order can also include additional stipulations.
 For example, it might direct the abuser to stay away from the children and move out of the home.
 It can also order the person not to have a firearm, pay child support, and follow all custody orders.

 If the defendant refuses to follow the order, the police will step in.
 The abuser will likely be arrested.

 Our legal team can also gather evidence to show the court that the abuser is a danger to you.
-Contact us today to arrange a free consultation with dedicated Rochester family lawyer Michelle Cimino.
+Contact us today to arrange a confidential consultation with dedicated Rochester family lawyer Michelle Cimino.

 Follow us on Facebook for daily updates!